 A Solar PV system collects energy from sunlight and converts it into electricity, providing renewable, emissions-free energy.
 These highly visible projects demonstrate the technology, while educating the community on their benefits, operation and performance.

 Algoma Utilities pursued various grant opportunities, including funding from its power supplier WPPI Energy, to help fund the purchase and installation of the solar PV systems.
-The project is contracted through Lake Michigan Wind & Sun of Sturgeon Bay and became operational on January 9, 2009.
+The project was contracted through Lake Michigan Wind & Sun of Sturgeon Bay and became operational on January 9, 2009.

 "We’re working hard to lead by example,” said Riederer.
 “The use of renewable energy is a simple step anyone can take to help create a cleaner energy future.”